kostakazakoff/python_oop/inheritance/readme.md

 In the fruit.py file, create a class called Fruit with will receive a name (str) and an expiration_date (str) upon initialization.
 Fruit should inherit from Food.

+# Single Inheritance
+In a folder called project create two files: animal.py and dog.py:
+In the animal.py file, create a class called Animal with a single method eat() that returns: "eating…".
+In the dog.py file, create a class called Dog with a single method bark() that returns: "barking…".
+The Dog should inherit from Animal.